 Created by GradSchools.com - Edited by Laura Morrison, January 2014

-Getting your graduate degree will require a big investment of time as well as a big chunk of change; you want to make sure you’ve got the biggest question answered correctly: which degree should you pursue?
+What is the difference between an MBA and an MS Degree?
+Should you get a Master of Accountancy or an MBA?
+What about a MACC vs MBA?
+Getting your masters degree will require a big investment of time as well as a big chunk of change; you want to make sure you’ve got the biggest question answered correctly: which masters degree should you pursue?

 Even if you have already narrowed your options to, say, the study of business, that doesn’t mean that an MBA degree is the only way to go.
 It might make sense to pursue a masters degree in a related subject such as marketing, accounting, finance, or international business.
 Alternatively, you can fine-tune an MBA degree to your interests by choosing a specific emphasis or concentration.
 A concentration generally consists of about three courses relating directly to your chosen subject.